EliasKassapis/CARSSS/README.md

 For the 1D regression dataset experiments, please refer to [this](https://github.com/gdikov/calibrated-adversarial-learning) repository.
-Information on how to obtain the multimodal semantic segmentation datasets can be found below.
+Information on how to obtain the stochastic semantic segmentation datasets can be found below.

 ### Download the LIDC dataset